 To be able to apply the skills, rules and tactics you have learnt to a mini tournament.

 To understand how exercise affects the body.

-Music The Doot Doot Song (Interrelated dimensions: Pulse, Rhythm, Pitch, Timbre, Structure, Notation, Tempo, Texture, Dynamics) Singing To Sing swung rhythms lightly and accurately.
-To Sing Part 2 of a partner song rhythmically and to adopt a rhythmic accompaniment while singing.
-To 'Doodle' with voices over the chords in a song.
-To develop a knowledge and understanding of the history of music of acoustic pop, country and folk Listen and identify similarities and differences between acoustic guitar styles.
-Performing Learn a part on tuned percussion and play as part of a whole-class performance.
-Perform in two or more parts (e.g. melody and accompaniment or a duet) from simple notation using instruments played in whole-class teaching.
-Identify static and moving parts.
-History Early Islamic Civilisations To know how historians make judgements about the similarities and differences between societies at the same time, particularly the earliest civilisations.
-That an ancient civilisation began in Mesopotamia around 5300BC, meaning the place between two rivers.
+Music

+Recorders: Blown Away 2 (Interrelated dimensions: Pulse, Rhythm, Pitch, Timbre, Structure, Notation, Tempo, Texture, Dynamics)

+Singing

+To sing rounds and partner songs in different time signatures (2, 3 and 4 time)

+That a round is a song where 2 or more voices sing the same melody but beginning at different times

+That partner songs are 2 songs which can be sung together at the same time.

+Listening

+That recorders became popular during the Tudor and Renaissance periods.

+To listen and appreciate pieces of music from a variety of time periods.

+That legato means smooth.

+Composing

+To improvise on the instrument, they are learning (recorder) making use of musical features including staccato and legato.

+To combine rhythmic notation with letter names to create short pentatonic phrases on the recorder.

+To sing and play these phrases as self-standing compositions.

+Performing

+To play and perform melodies in staff notation using a small range as whole class or in groups.

+To read and perform pitch notation within defined range

+To follow and perform simple scores to a steady beat.

+That musicians make use of all the relevant interrelated dimensions of music to improve and create a desired effect for their performances.

+History

+Early Islamic Civilisations

+To know that an ancient civilisation began in Mesopotamia, meaning the place between two rivers.
 This was important as it meant that the people who lived near the rivers could farm and grow plenty of food.

-How historians decide what makes a place significant e.g. one of the earliest recorded civilisations That the religion of Islam was founded by the Prophet Muhammad around 610 AD and that after Muhammad died, the Islamic government was called the 'Caliphate' and was ruled by a 'caliph.'
-That a caliph commissioned the construction of the city of Baghdad in 762 AD near the Tigris River in Mesopotamia and wanted it to be the capital of the Islamic Caliphate.
+To understand that the religion of Islam was founded by the Prophet Muhammad and that after Muhammad died, the Islamic government was called the 'Caliphate' and was ruled by a 'caliph.'
+To know that a caliph commissioned the construction of the city of Baghdad in 762 AD near the Tigris River in Mesopotamia and wanted it to be the capital of the Islamic empire.
 This location was chosen because of its trade routes across land and sea.

+To understand that the ancient city of Baghdad was a round city: in the centre was Mosque and a palace, where the caliph lived and outside of the city walls were markets and homes.

+To know that Baghdad was the capital of an empire so many people wanted to visit here to trade and to study, particularly in the House of Wisdom.

+To understand that the Islamic Golden Age was a period when science, technology, education and the arts flourished throughout the Islamic Empire whereas in Britain, the population was living in a 'dark age' (Middle Ages).

+RSHE

+(across terms 3 and 4)

-That the ancient city of Baghdad was a round city: in the centre was a Mosque and a palace, where the caliph lived and outside of the city walls were markets and homes.
-That Baghdad was the capital of an empire so many people wanted to visit here to trade and to study, particularly in the House of Wisdom.
-That the Islamic Golden Age was a period when science, technology, education and the arts flourished throughout the Islamic Empire whereas in Britain, the population was living in a 'dark age' (Middle Ages).
-RSHE Health and Wellbeing (across terms To understand what positively and negatively affects their physical, mental and emotional health.
-3 and 4) That regular exercise can benefit mental and physical health and to recognise opportunities to be physically active, as well as recognising some risks associated with an inactive lifestyle.
+Health and Wellbeing

+To understand what positively and negatively affects their physical, mental and emotional health.
+That regular exercise can benefit mental and physical health and to recognise opportunities to be physically active, as well as recognising some risks associated with an inactive lifestyle.

 That sleep contributes to a physically and mentally healthy lifestyle and that lack of sleep can have a negative effect on the body, feelings, behaviour and ability to learn.

 Routines that support good quality sleep, such as no screen time for 1 hour before bed and exercising earlier in the day, rather than right before bed.

 That bacteria and viruses can affect health and that everyday hygiene routines, such as sneezing into tissues and washing hands regularly, can limit the spread of infection.

 That medicines, when used responsibly, can contribute to health and that some diseases can be prevented by vaccinations.